 Implications of European Disintegration for International Law

 Date Written: March 1, 2011

-The European debt crisis that started in 2009 has revealed underlying structural problems in the European Monetary Union, threatening the viability of the common currency in its current form.
-An unraveling of monetary coordination in Europe would mark a significant event of disintegration, in the face of a decades-long trend of integration that was commonly considered an inevitable and self-sustaining process.
+The European debt crisis that started in 2009 has revealed underlying structural problems in the European Monetary Union that threaten the viability of the common currency in its current form.
+An unraveling of monetary coordination in Europe would mark a significant event of disintegration in the face of a decades-long trend of integration that was commonly considered to be an inevitable and self-sustaining process.
 This Article argues that even a reasonable possibility of disintegration of this magnitude upsets previous theories about European integration that over-emphasized the EU’s “supranational” character.

 Keywords: EU, Greece, Debt Crisis, International Law, Law and Economics, European Integration, Theories of International Law